ddddwee1/Robomaster_NTU_2018/parctice/icra_robot_system/README.md

 ### Acknowledgement

-Thanks to everyone in software team.
+Thanks to everyone in software team for labelling the training data.

 Thanks to Fang Meiyi for hardware and environment setup, PID adjustment, turret testing.
+She also did lots of labelling work.

 Thanks to Guo Tai for implementing Astar algorithm.

 Thanks to myself for writing other codes.

 Thanks to e-team for wiring and building MCU.
-They write really reliable programs.
+They provided really reliable programs to us.